exoplatform/exo-documentation/docs/GettingStarted.rst

 Notifications
 ---------------

-eXo Platform provides you a complete notification function which helps you to avoid missing anything in your organization.
+eXo Platform provides an extensive notification system which helps you to avoid missing anything in your organization.
 As from eXo Platform 5.1, there are 3 notification types that you can use.